▶️ LISTEN TO THIS ARTICLE

 • [ ] Conduct bias testing using sector-specific protocols and protected class definitions

-• [ ] Perform independent model validation (required for SR 11-7; recommended for all sectors)
+• [ ] Perform independent model validation (often expected in SR 11-7-style programs; useful across sectors)

 • [ ] Run adversarial testing / red-teaming appropriate to your threat model